asreview/asreview-insights/README.md

 It should list the 'plot' modus.

 Log files that were created with the same ASReview settings can be put together/averaged by putting them in the same directory.
-Log files with different settings/datasets can be put in different directories to compare them.
+Log files with different settings/datasets should be put in different directories to compare them.
 It is advised to put these log files in the same directory.

 As an example consider the following directory structure, where we have two datasets, called `ace` and